mathworks/docmaker/tbx/docmakerdoc/index.md

 ### Writing documentation

 Write documentation in Markdown using your favorite editor.
 Include code, images, and links.
-To designate a MATLAB code block ` ```matlab ` as for *display only*, not evaluation, add trailing whitespace to the last line.
 You can use the DocMaker documentation as inspiration for your own documentation!

+Include MATLAB code blocks using ` ```matlab ` fenced code blocks.
+Typically, you want to evaluate MATLAB code blocks and insert the output into the documentation.
+To designate a MATLAB code block as for *display only*, not evaluation, add trailing whitespace to the last line.

 Write a table of contents called `helptoc.md`, also in Markdown.
 This document should contain:
 * a level-1 heading `# Heading` with the name of the toolbox